wandc/bovibook/README.txt

 If you do not, go check less /var/log/apache2/error.log for errors

-#needed, but I wish it wasnt:
+#needed, but I wish it wasnt
 sudo pear install HTML_QuickForm